ManishLade/coding-practice/how-to-success-in-coding-interview.md

 3. Single element in array.
 4. Marjority in array.
 5. Permutation: DFS, Leetcode 60

-## String prefix problem
-1. Use Trie to solve the string prefix problems.
-2. Trie also can be used to compose a dictionary.

 ## Edge Testing Cases
 * Test whether the inputs parameters are pointed to the same instance?